Trustworthiness of Social and Behaviour Change Messages

 5) Count the number of messages which the given respondent perceived as trustworthy - “fully believed” in what the message says.

-1) Ensuring that people believe in the promoted messages is something that should be done through pre-testing (see guidance here and here) before the behaviour change communication activities start.
+1) Ensuring that people believe in the promoted messages is something that should be done through pre-testing (see guidance here and here) before the SBC communication activities start.
 The main purpose of collecting the data after the activities were implemented is to gain more representative information on how trustworthy the messages are from the target audience’s point of view – an essential pre-condition for people acting upon the messages.

 2) If you have a use for such data (i.e. can act upon them), considering asking the respondents who “do not believe” for the main reasons of their mistrust.